lindforsrebecka-dot/16.03.2026-PROJECT/README.md

-# Inferring Happiness Dynamics in Media
+# Inferring Happiness Dynamics in The Guardian

 This project analyzes the emotional tone of articles produced by _The Guardian_ using the labMT 1.0 hedonometer.